xamarin/Xamarin.Legacy.Sdk/README.md

 * lib\monoandroid90\
   * Xamarin.AndroidX.AppCompat.dll

-Note that the `monoandroid90` assembly *may* continue to fully work in .NET 6.
-This, however, brings some compatibility baggage along with it.
+Note that the `monoandroid90` assembly *might work* in .NET 6.
+Failures could certainly happen at runtime, due to using a completely different BCL.
+Using legacy Xamarin packages also brings some compatibility baggage along with it.
 For example, `Xamarin.AndroidX.AppCompat.dll` will have a reference to `mscorlib.dll`. `mscorlib.dll` does not exist in .NET 6, and types in `mscorlib.dll` are [forwarded][type-forwards] to the appropriate .NET 6 BCL assembly.
 The way for `Xamarin.AndroidX.AppCompat.dll` to fully support .NET 6 is to actually be compiled *against* .NET 6.

 If the package needs to continue shipping `monoandroid90` but *also* include full support for .NET 6, the package could include additional